akka/akka-persistence-jdbc/README.md

   }
 ```

-You should implement a custom DAO if you wish to alter the default persistency strategy in any way, but you wish to reuse
-all the logic that the plugin already has in place, eg. the Akka Persistence Query API.
-For example, the default implementation
-serializes messages and stores them as a byte array in a database blob.

-But this is not the only way to store information in a database.
-For example, you could store messages with full type information
-as a normal database row.
-By implementing a JournalLog table that stores all persistenceId, sequenceNumber and event type (discriminator field),
-and storing the event data in another table with full typing, it is possible to store and retrieve journal and snapshot entries.
+Storing messages as byte arrays in blobs arenot the only way to store information in a database.
+For example, you could store messages with full type information as a normal database rows, each event type having its own table.
+For example, implementing a Journal Log table that stores all persistenceId, sequenceNumber and event type discriminator field, and storing the event data in another table with full typing

 You only have to implement two interfaces `akka.persistence.jdbc.dao.JournalDao` and/or `akka.persistence.jdbc.dao.SnapshotDao`.
+As these APIs are only now exposed for public use, the interfaces may change when the API needs to change for whatever reason eg. to make it more stable.

 For example, take a look at the following two custom DAOs: